RU-Automated-Reasoning-Group/CS515/hw1/ReadME.md

 The deadline is Oct 12, 9:59am.

-Please download and open Assignment 1.htm with your browser for instruction (git clone this reposotiry).
+Please download and open Assignment 1.htm with your browser for instruction (git clone this repo).

 Thank you.